jerthedev/firebase-models/README.md

 ## 🧪 Testing

-This package includes a comprehensive testing suite:
+This package includes a comprehensive testing suite with **clean test organization** for better performance and maintainability:

 ```bash
 # Run all tests